disneystreaming/smithy4s/modules/docs/src/03-protocols/05-compliance-tests.md

 The service in the specification is annotated with the `simpleRestJson` protocol definition.
 We'll use the `compliance-tests` module to make sure this protocol can handle such an operation.

-_Note: the following code and the `compliance-tests` module do not depend on a specific test frameworks.
+_Note: the following code and the `compliance-tests` module do not depend on a specific test framework.
 If you want to hook it into your test framework, it is easy to do so but it's outside the scope of this document.
 Refer to [this example](https://github.com/disneystreaming/smithy4s/blob/main/modules/compliance-tests/test/src/smithy4s/compliancetests/WeaverComplianceTest.scala) to see how we did it for `Weaver` in this project._

 First, some imports: